autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 Such dynamics estimates can be used by the planning and control components of the autonomous driving stack.

+#### Motion Control

+Given a trajectory, and a current state, a motion controller produces a control command which bounds the error of subsequent states with respect to the reference trajectory.

+At each iteration, a state which denotes where the vehicle is with respect to the reference trajectory must be provided.
+The results of localization can be used to populate the state, or transform the state into a coordinate frame that is compatible with the reference trajectory.

+In this context, robust control may benefit from the addition of uncertainty parameters.

+#### Motion Planning

+Given a current state, a target state, obstacles, and a drivable space, a motion planner generates a trajectory that is compatible with the current state, stays within the drivable space, does not collide with obstacles, and makes progress towards the target state.

+The results of localization may be used to implicitly generate the current state, and it may be used to ensure that all of the inputs to a motion planner are in a compatible coordinate frame.

+Similarly, robust planning algorithms may benefit from the addition of uncertainty parameters.

+#### Object Tracking / Occupancy Mapping / Scene Understanding

+Object tracking, occupancy mapping, and scene understanding algorithms generally follow similar patterns.
+These algorithms involve receiving observations via (processed) sensor input, and use these observations to update a posterior state estimate of some world property.

+Fundamentally, this involves making sure the state of the algorithm is in a consistent coordinate frame as the observation.
+As an example, this would involve ensuring that a transform exists between the ego, or base link coordinate frame which objects are observed in, and some inertial coordinate frame, for example a map frame, which object tracks are stored in.

 ### Dead reckoning

 Another common use case is dead reckoning when stronger localization signals are unavailable.
 For